 2 | Setting goals for each quarter

 Hubby and I have been talking a lot recently about the importance of goal-setting - must be an end of year thing.
-We are both wanting to set some concrete goals for each quarter, related to our finances, fitness, family, personal and business goals.
+We both want to set some concrete goals for each quarter, related to our finances, fitness, family, personal and business goals.
 I think it's so important to look at the year ahead and set some priorities in order to feel like you're accomplishing things as the year passes.
-Looking forward to getting stuck in!

 3 | Embracing change